jgmalcolm/jgmalcolm.github.io/_drafts/neurosurgery.md

 # Publications

-- need to be submitted during third year to be published in time for September applications
+- need to be submitted during second and third year to be published in time for September applications your fourth year
   - can take anywhere between 3-9mo to get something published
   - for your target journal, look at published articles to see example "Received" and "Accepted" times